pmean/build-website/text/07/DebateHistoricalControls.md

 > careful historical controls because of the virtual impossibility of
 > randomised controlled trials.*

-I don\'t think that there is a formal appraisal tool for a historical control study.
+I don't think that there is a formal appraisal tool for a historical control study.
 Perhaps you could adapt (very carefully) an appraisal tool for cohort designs.
 Historical controls can be thought of as an inferior version of a cohort design.